This well-known New York Contrasts tour takes you to discover the five great boroughs of New York: Manhattan, Harlem, the Bronx, Queens and Brooklyn.

 However, if you want to avoid large crowds, it is best to go during the week on a Tuesday or Thursday.
 Weekends tend to be the most popular days, but paradoxically, Saturdays are the day of religious rest for Jews, so the visit to Williamsburg tends to be a little weaker, since you will not see any stores or so much activity on the street.
 Therefore, if you have to choose one of the two days of the weekend, I recommend you to go on Sunday.

 Pick up at your hotel

-This tour will pick you up at several different hotels in New York, so if you are lucky enough to be staying at one of them, all you have to do is go downstairs and wait to be picked up.
-Otherwise, you can simply go to one of the hotels listed at the departure time to begin your tour.
+This tour has pick-up at several different hotels in New York, so if you are lucky enough to be staying at one of them you will just have to go downstairs and wait to be picked up.
+Otherwise, just go to one of the hotels listed at the departure time to start your tour.

-One important thing is that you can choose between two places in Brooklyn to end your Contrasts Tour: under the Brooklyn Bridge, in the neighborhood of DUMBO, or in Chinatown.
-My recommendation is to end in DUMBO instead of crossing the bridge back to Manhattan, read on and a little further down I'll tell you the best plans to do after your tour!
+Something important is that you can choose between two places in Brooklyn to end your Contrasts Tour: under the Brooklyn Bridge, in the neighborhood of DUMBO, or in Chinatown.
+My recommendation is to finish in DUMBO instead of crossing the bridge back to Manhattan, read on and below I'll tell you the best things to do after your tour!

 The tour on your own